NurseQ/Programming-and-Scripting/README.md

 # Exercises in Python code

 This repository contains exercises and practice code written in [python](https://www.python.org/).
-Some of the code that are listed below are assignments and exercises for the course Programming and Scripting.

 ## Purpose
 The purpose of this repository is to learn to code in python in relation to its use in [data analytics](https://en.wikipedia.org/wiki/Data_analysis).